yorklim/tp/docs/UserGuide.md

 ClientCare will regard it as data corruption and reset the data by to default state.
 This means you can lose all your work and data!

+**Q** : I am not an insurance agent.
+Is ClientCare still relevant for me?<br/>
+**A** : Sure!
+You can still use ClientCare to manage all your contact details and personal scheduling affairs.
+The only features that will be less relevant are those under policies.

 **Q** : Can someone steal my data on ClientCare?<br/>
 **A** : All data in ClientCare is stored only in your own device.
 Unless you give someone the data folder or has access to your computer, no one can steal your data.
 <br/>